Licentiate of the Royal Academy of Dance

 Students who do not have English as a first language

 Applicants whose first language is not English and who are applying for a programme where an English Language Proficiency test is required must achieve one of the following qualifications:

 - International English Language Testing System (IELTS): band 6.5 overall, with a minimum of 6.0 in the listening, reading and speaking subtests.
 The IELTS test must have been taken no earlier than two years before the date of the Confirmation of Acceptance for Studies is issued.

 - Some other school leaving or matriculation certificates contain a compulsory examination in English and these may be taken as equivalent.

 - If you have another recently achieved English language qualification, please check with our Registry department firstname.lastname@example.org to establish acceptability.

 Further study and career development

-Students enrolled on the BA (Hons) Ballet Education may apply for a place on the LRAD programme.
+Students enrolled on the BA (Hons) Ballet Education may apply for a place on the Licentiate of the Royal Academy of Dance programme.

-Following successful completion of the BA (Hons) Ballet Education, graduates may wish to apply for the Postgraduate Certificate in Education: Dance Teaching or those with teaching experience may also apply for the Master of Arts in Education (Dance Teaching).
+Following successful completion of the BA (Hons) Ballet Education, graduates may wish to apply for the Certificate in Dance Teaching (Ballet) or those with teaching experience may also apply for the Master of Arts in Education (Dance Teaching).